klauer/epics-sumo-mirror/doc/configuration-files.rst

   A list of module specifications, for details see :ref:`sumo options <reference-sumo-Options>`.

+no-cli-caching
+  A boolean for controling the command line completion cache, for details see :ref:`sumo options <reference-sumo-Options>`.

 progress
   A boolean flag that controls the printing of progress markers, for details see :ref:`sumo options <reference-sumo-Options>`.